All Episodes

 Most of them did.

-So when would you say dispensationalism was on the rise?
+So, when would you say dispensationalism was on the rise?

-I saw I saw John Rich do that show with Tucker Carlson about a year ago, and I kind of chuckled at the controversy, because when I I got converted when I was a local host in Des Moines, and so I started asking all these questions.
+I saw John Rich do that show with Tucker Carlson about a year ago, and I kind of chuckled at the controversy because I got converted when I was a local host in Des Moines.

-I don't know, and I start bringing people on with these various views, and man, the amount of controversy it caused 20 years ago in Des Moines, Iowa, all right, let alone what it's what it's gonna do on a show the size of Tucker's to have this conversation, but there is part of that.
+And man, the amount of controversy it caused 20 years ago in Des Moines, Iowa, all right, let alone what it's going to do when I show the size of Tuckers to have this conversation.

-But but here's the thing the dispensational churches, particularly coming out of the Moody uh system, they were the ones when the mainline Protestant and mainline reformed and mainline Lutheran churches that had the historical view, they went when they went mainline and then went apostate, it was the churches that were sending around the the the pamphlets called the fundamentals all over the country, fun that's hence the term fundamentalism.
+The dispensational churches, particularly coming out of the Moody system, they were the ones when the mainline Protestant and mainline Reformed and mainline Lutheran churches that had the historical view, when they went mainline and then went apostate, it was the churches that were sending around the pamphlets called the fundamentals all over the country.

 They were the ones that held on to orthodoxy that did not become apostate.

-The the Easter Vigil has a lot of prayers in the world.
+The Easter Vigil has a lot of prayers, and one of them is for the Jewish people.

 Now, Spurgeon, I'm a big Spurgeon guy.

-He also believed that Charlie Charlie would talk about this a lot too about the one of the best arguments for you know Israel is the land rights, right?
+Charlie would talk about this a lot, too, about one of the best arguments for Israel is the land rights, because God promised the land to Israel.

 Is it Christians?

-Is it the church of Christ?
+Is it the Church of Christ?

-There's a big this is a big topic.
+It's a big topic.

-So you're you're walking through this history, and you're saying the ri so the church was mostly pre-dispensationalist, and then at some point, would you say in the early 1900s?
+And then at some point, would you say in the early 1900s?

 Early 1900s, for sure.

-Bible's talking about who the church is or who who the people of God are, he still means the Jewish people to some extent.
+The ascendancy of dispensationalism, which in a nutshell means that when the Bible's talking about who the church is or who the people of God are, he still means the Jewish people to some extent.

-Yeah, that there's the Jews and the Christian sh in the Gentile church are on dual D-U-A-L, dual tracks of of redemption, of prophetic redemption, and we're in the age of the Gentiles now, and when the church is raptured, and that that will be the end of the age of the Gentiles, and then God will turn to the Jewish people one last time for the fulfillment of that covenant, and then we'll usher in the second coming of Christ.
+And when the church is raptured, and that will be the end of the age of the Gentiles, and then God will turn to the Jewish people one last time for the fulfillment of that covenant.

-Because people within these camps don't even agree with you.
+And people within these camps don't even agree with you.

-And by the way, there just so the audience is clear, within these two camps, if you think of them as the the sort of two ends of the spectrum, there's multiple camps in the middle and variations of each.
+And by the way, just so the audience is clear, within these two camps, if you think of them as the sort of two ends of the spectrum, there's multiple camps in the middle and variations of each.

 We could do a month of shows on this and just scratch the surface.